 The following list compares the ELK stack with Log Service in log query and analysis scenarios from five aspects:

-- Ease of use: The cost when you get started and use the function.
+- Ease of use: the convenience to get started and use the service.

 Ease of use